Broderick-Westrope/tetrigo/README.md

 ## Data

 The game data is stored in a SQLite database.
-By default, the database is stored in the working directory as `tetrigo.db`.
-You can specify a different file using the `--db` flag.
+By default, the database is stored in `./tetrigo/tetrigo.db` within the devices XDG data (or equivalent) directory.
+The [adrg/xdg](https://github.com/adrg/xdg) defines values `XDG_DATA_DIRS` for various operating systems (eg. on macOS if the `/Library/Application Support` directory exists it will be stored there, otherwise in `~/.local/share`).
+You can specify a different file path using the `--db` flag.

 ```bash
 ./tetrigo --db=/path/to/data.db